haddonm/rutilsMH/README.md

-# rutilsMH is NOW DEPRECATED
+# rutilsMH is NOW DEPRECATED use codeutils and hplot instead

 Use:  codeutils and hplot instead, the latter separates the plotting routines from the rest, as sometimes that is all one needs.